Rasweb/Personal-Project/README.md

 This is my Personal-Project.
 Where I test different stuff and create them.

+How to build the different sites:
+Pop - Using TypeScript.
+Rock - Bootstrap.
+Metal - Flex and Grid.
+Country
+Electronic
+Classic

 I the begining of the projekt:

 Creating a project